 Show your kids how the Bible is relevant to their lives.
 Ask them what each Bible passage that you read means to their lives.
 What is God teaching you in this passage?
 How does God want you to change based on what you have read?

 As you read a Bible passage, think about how that passage has affected your life personally.
 Our kids love to hear true stories about our lives!
 Use examples from real life as you discuss what the Bible is telling your children.

 Jesus Christ was anything but a dull preacher.
 He used stories to engage His audience.
 He pulled them in with parables that they needed to solve.
 He even used humor to get His points across.

 As you discuss Bible passages with your family, look for ways to make it fun.
 Can you act out a portion of the Bible story?
 Can you incorporate an object lesson?
 How about a word game or a sword drill?
 Look for ways to make family devotions interactive and fun for everyone involved.

 Regardless of a busy schedule, resistant family members, and active kids, with God’s help you CAN faithfully and intentionally teach your kids the Bible.
 Keeping your family Bible time short, engaging, relevant, and fun will help you do just this!

 Still feeling overwhelmed?
-Download the FREE Wisdom Talks: Discussing God’s Wisdom for Everyday Life Bible study to see exactly how you can have short, engaging, relevant, and enjoyable family devotions today!
-Plus, you will be notified as soon as the 30 lesson Bible study, Wisdom Talks About Work: Finding God’s Purpose in Our Everyday Lives becomes available for purchase.
+Sign up below to download the FREE Wisdom Talks: Discussing God’s Wisdom for Everyday Life Bible study to see exactly how you can have short, engaging, relevant, and enjoyable family devotions today!